-Alcohol and Fitness Training – Holistic Nutrition Vancouver
+Alcohol and Fitness Training

-Not only are alcohol beverages high in calories and carbs, they are also a type of carb we can not use as fuel.
-Sorry to burst the bubble too all you runners and cyclist out there that love to finish your long run/ride with a reward beer, but the truth is the carbs from alcohol can not be metabolized into fuel rather, they hinder your bodies ability to burn fat.
+Not only are alcoholic beverages high in calories and carbs, they are also a type of carb that we cannot use as fuel.
+Sorry to burst the bubble too, all you runners and cyclists out there that love to finish your long run/ride with a reward beer—but the truth is, the carbs from alcohol cannot be metabolized into fuel.
+Rather, they hinder your bodies ability to burn fat.
 Making all that work you just did almost useless.

 When your body is metabolizing the ethanol in alcohol, it lowers the amount of a certain coenzyme which is present in the liver.
 This coenzyme is NAD+, and it’s essential for the production of testosterone.

 Why is this important?
 Testosterone is a hormone needed for protein synthesis which is very important after resistance exercise and other strenuous physical activities.
-Lack of testosterone makes it impossible to put on muscle mass, decreases sex drive, reduces energy and adds to weight gain (specifically belly fat).
+Lack of testosterone makes it impossible to put on muscle mass, decreases sex drive, reduces energy, and adds to weight gain (specifically belly fat).

-Sleep & alcohol
+Sleep & Alcohol

 A number of pituitary hormone secretions are at their maximum during sleep.
 This is particularly true for the human growth hormone, which is secreted by the pituitary gland and reaches a peak during non-REM sleep.
 However, studies show that when people drink alcohol before sleeping, growth hormone secretions decrease.
 (HGH stimulates growth, cell production and cell regeneration which is very important if your training to build new muscle).

-So whats the solution?
+So what’s the solution?

 - Hydration is key!
 Aim to have 2L of water per day, even 3L on days you consume alcohol.

-- Stick to proper portions, a glass of wine is 4oz not 12oz you lush!
+- Stick to proper portions, a glass of wine is 4oz not 12oz, you lush!

 - Choose clear sprits like vodka, gin and tequila.
-Dark drinks have higher concentrations ofcongeners, a toxic compounds formed when alcohol is fermented which make hangovers worse!
+Dark drinks have higher concentrations of congeners, a toxic compounds formed when alcohol is fermented which make hangovers worse!

-- Lastly avoid sugar filled mixers like pop and juice, opt for club soda, fresh lemon and ice.
+- Lastly avoid sugar-filled mixers like pop and juice; opt for club soda, fresh lemon and ice.

-Remember alcohol isn’t going anywhere so there is no pressure to drink, keep it for special occasions so you can really enjoy it!
-Think of it this way, birthday cake is for birthdays not for everyday of the week.
+Remember alcohol isn’t going anywhere so there is no pressure to drink.
+Keep it for special occasions so you can really enjoy it!
+Think of it this way, birthday cake is for birthdays, not for everyday of the week.
 Let’s change our culture and make drinking a special occasion rather than a daily habit!

 1 bunch cilantro